CodeLiberation/codeliberation.github.io/_bios/charlieann.markdown

 ---
-title: Nina Freeman
+title: Charlie Anne
-image: nina.jpg
+image: charlie.jpg
-type: emeritus
+type: member
 ---

 Charlie Ann is a PhD researcher at the University of Bath, specialising in Artificial Intelligence.
 She specialises in electronic institutions and normative reasoning, and making agents that can reason about their own rules.